ikk23/reaction-diffusion/cluster_runs_2.md

 Do more runs at the lower and upper range + 2x as many replicates in this range.

+#### Validate in SLiM

+-   At a=0.009, do we see success 50% of the time?

+-   100 generations:

+    -   Replicate 1: decrease
+    -   Replicate 2: increase
+    -   Replicate 3: increase
+    -   Replicate 4: increase
+    -   Replicate 5: decrease
+    -   Replicate 6: increase
+    -   Replicate 7: decrease

+-   Yes, this seems plausible.

+-   When a is super low (0.0003), do we still get success 18% of the time (20% / 1 out of 5)?

+-   100 generations:

+    -   Replicate 1: decrease (loss)
+    -   Replicate 2: increase (but probably wouldn’t ultimately fix)
+    -   Replicate 3: increase
+    -   Replicate 4: decrease
+    -   Replicate 5: decrease

+-   Could be plausible

 ##### Next run

 -   Slurm text: